GEOS-DEV/GEOS/src/index.rst

 GEOSX Documentation
 =================================

-Welcome to the our documentation pages!
+Welcome to our documentation pages!

 GEOSX is a code framework focused on enabling streamlined development of physics simulations on high performance computing platforms.
 Our documentation